PatrickTulskie/concuss/README.md

 After checking out the repo, run `script/setup` to install dependencies.
 Then, run `rspec` to run the tests.
 You can also run `script/console` for an interactive prompt that will allow you to experiment.

 If you add features or fix bugs, please write specs and open up a PR.

+Note: Concuss was designed to easily install on most systems with ruby 3+.
+As such, its only dependencies are in the ruby standard library.

 ## Contributing